nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

 # `useNuxtApp`

-`useNuxtApp` is a built-in composable that provides a shared runtime context.
-This runtime context is available on both client-side and server-side and it helps you access the Vue instance, runtime hooks, runtime config variables and internal states, such as `ssrContext` and `payload`.
+`useNuxtApp` is a built-in composable that provides a shared runtime context, which is available on both client and server side.
+It helps you access the Vue instance, runtime hooks, runtime config variables and internal states, such as `ssrContext` and `payload`.

 You can use `useNuxtApp` within composable, plugins and components.